coccon/proffastpylot/docs/folder_structure.md

 ### Analysis path
 Day-specific output files are written to the analysis folder by PROFFAST automatically.
-The analysis folder has the following structure:
+The analysis folder is created with the following structure:

 ```
 analysis_path